MikeTam1021/friendly-101/readme.md

 Open [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Kill with `Ctrl+C`.

-If you're in a hurry, running one command to go up the directories, create a build, go back down the directories, and run the server will work.
+Run `sphinx-autobuild` to watch for changes to your docs and have it automatically recreate a build when a change occurs.
+Magic!

 ```
-cd ../../ && make html && cd _build/html/ && python -m SimpleHTTPServer
+sphinx-autobuild docs docs/_build/html
 ```

-If you're interested in generating documentation for your own project from scratch, you can follow the same spirit of the instructions above, but with `pip install sphinx`, `pip install sphinx-rtd-theme`, and `sphinx-quickstart`.
+If you're interested in generating documentation for your own project from scratch, you can follow the spirit of the same instructions above, but with `pip install sphinx sphinx-autobuild sphinx-rtd-theme` and `sphinx-quickstart`.
 There is a lot more in the [Sphinx tutorial](http://sphinx-doc.org/tutorial.html).
 The source code of your project doesn't even need to be in Python to use Sphinx and Read the Docs!